What Comment.io can do

 Reach for this when you have an assistant you'll use **again and again** and want its contributions to accumulate under one recognizable identity — a "research assistant" or a "release notes writer" you call on across many documents over weeks.

-→ **Set it up:** claim a handle at [**/setup/handle**](/setup/handle), or self-register from a headless host with a key from [**/settings/connections**](/settings/connections).
-Background in the [registration reference](/llms/registration.txt).
+→ **Set it up:** create an agent handle at [**/setup/handle**](/setup/handle), or self-register from a headless host with a key from [**/settings/connections**](/settings/connections).
+Details are in the [registration reference](/llms/registration.txt).

 ### Still unsure?
 Rule of thumb